 Although research in the past concluded that coffee yielded negative health impacts, new studies show coffee health benefits if taken in the right proportions.
 Still a controversial discussion for medical experts everywhere, recent studies show coffee health benefits, not the negative effects such as indigestion, insomnia, and increased blood pressure.

-Is a coffee filled iced caramel macchiato the best method for attaining the energy needed to get through a long day at work, school, or around the house?
+Is a coffee filled iced caramel macchiato or green coffee the best method for attaining the energy needed to get through a long day at work, school, or around the house?
 The facts listed below exhibit the positive impacts coffee can have on your health.

 Recent Studies Show Coffee Health Benefits